luckyrobots/gym-luckyworld/README.md

 ## Acknowledgment

-gym-luckyworld is adapted from [gym-aloha](https://github.com/huggingface/gym-aloha/tree/main)
+gym-luckyworld is adapted from [gym-aloha](https://github.com/huggingface/gym-aloha/tree/main) and built on top of the [LuckyRobots](https://github.com/luckyrobots/luckyrobots) simulation platform.